timothyhull/breadpool-champs-app/docs/index.md

     - "Winning" means my peers and I supported safe, fair, and gameplay in which the competing teams feel like they control the outcome.
     - I give my all to be the best teammate anyone has ever had, someone who my peers trust, feel safe with, and enjoy being around, and the most humble empathetic official anyone has ever known.

 ??? bread "2.
-Extreme Positivity"
+Extreme Positivity :material-cursor-default-click:"

     - I show up with high enthusiasm, friendliness, excitement, and positivity to share with the officials I serve with, no matter how challenging game conditions might be.
     - Regardless of the circumstances, I bring fist bumps, high-fives, and verbal "Let's go!" cues to support and encourage my peers throughout the duration of a contest.